mishalhossin/Discord-AI-Chatbot/README.md

 </p>
 </div>

-🤖 This awesome Discord chat bot is built using Python and relies on the amazing discord.py library.
-It's thanks to GPT3.
-Plus, it's got a neat feature that uses [Imaginepy](https://github.com/ItsCEED/Imaginepy) to generate awesome mid-journey-like images. 🖼️
+🤖 This is a Python-based Discord chat bot that uses the discord.py library.
+It can respond to messages using GPT3, It also utilizes the [Imaginepy](https://github.com/ItsCEED/Imaginepy) for generating midjourney like images. 🖼️

-But wait, there's more!
-This bot has a bunch of other cool stuff too.
-It can do OCR for images, giving it the ability to read text from pictures.
-It can even help you with web searches using DuckDuckGo.
-And if that's not enough, it can summarize YouTube videos for you.
-How cool is that?
-It's also smart enough to recognize when someone mentions it.
-Talk about flexibility! ⚙️
+Now, let's talk about the bot's features.
+It has **OCR** for images, so it can read text from images.
+It can also do web searches using **DuckDuckGo** and even summarize **YouTube** videos for you.
+Pretty handy, right? 🔎📺

 <p align="center">
   <b>❤️ Your donation is vital for the project's future.
 Thank you for your support. 🙏</b>